galv-team/galv-frontend/docs/source/DevelopmentGuide.rst

 The services and their settings can be changed in the ``docker-compose.yml`` file.

-In particular, if your frontend is targetting a different backend, you will need to change the ``VITE_GALV_API_BASE_URL`` environment variable in the frontend container.
+In particular, if your frontend is targeting a different backend, you will need to change the ``VITE_GALV_API_BASE_URL`` environment variable in the frontend container.
 Note that you will also need to ensure your target backend has the correct ``FRONTEND_VIRTUAL_HOST`` environment variable set.